 MSA Diversity Resource List

-Musicological Society of Australia Resources for Diversifying Music Curriculum, Programming, and Research
+Resources for Diversifying Music Curriculum, Concert Programming, and Music Research

 The Musicological Society of Australia is collecting links to web resources that will be useful to those wanting to strengthen the inclusivity of their research, teaching, and concert programming.

-If you come across a web resource not listed here that you think would be useful to others, please let us know (email sarah.collins@uwa.edu.au).
+If you come across a web resource not listed here that you think would be useful to others, or would like to provide an annotation for a resource listed here to contribute to the page, please let us know (email sarah.collins@uwa.edu.au).

 Thank you to those who have contributed to the list already (named below)!